Consolidated Charity of Burton upon Trent

 • Decision timing: Main Committee meetings in March and September

-• Note: Proportionate funding available for organizations serving the area indirectly
+• Note: Proportionate funding available for organisations serving the area indirectly

 Priority Areas